openvstorage/ovs-documentation/Installation/essentials.md

 The amount of RAM assigned to a Storage Router limits the amount of vDisks which can be served by the Storage Router.
-The framework and vStorage Driver need between 4 and 6GB to function.
-Each additional vDisks requires 100MB.
-This means that on a Storage Router with 16GB RAM assigned, 100 vDisks can be served.
+The framework and Volume Driver need between 4 and 6GB to function.
+Each additional vDisks requires at least 100MB.
+On top of the 100MB, the metadata of the  vDisks also needs to be stored in RAM.
+The amount of RAM required per vDisks depends on the size of the vDisk.
+It is advised to monitor the RAM as in case not enough RAM is available the Volume Driver might get killed by the OOM killer.
+This results in all vDisks being served by that Volume Driver to stop serving IO.

 #### Space Limitation